 - May cause lowering of total body sodium (called hyponatremia); elderly people or people taking diuretics or already dehydrated may be more at risk.

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.

 - Take immediate-acting tablets shortly after a meal or light snack.
 If approved by your doctor, may take the majority of the dosage at bedtime to limit the side effect of drowsiness.

-- Slow release tablets should be taken at the same time every day in the late evening, preferably at bedtime, on an empty stomach.
-Swallow whole, or take half by breaking along the scored line.
-Do not chew or crush.
+- Slow-release tablets should be taken at the same time every day in the late evening, preferably at bedtime, on an empty stomach.
+The tablets should be swallowed whole unless only half a dose is needed and then they should be broken along the score line.
+Do not chew or crush slow-release tablets.

 - Families and caregivers should monitor patients for worsening of depression or suicidal thoughts, particularly during the first few months of therapy, and communicate concerns with the prescriber.
 Also, monitor for symptoms of serotonin syndrome (agitation, confusion, fast heart rate, muscle rigidity or twitching, heavy sweating, diarrhea).

 - Trazodone hydrochloride tablets should not be used within 14 days of a monoamine oxidase inhibitor (MAOI) drug.